puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `hostname`

-The hostname that the server can be reached at - probably the FQDN.
+The hostname that the server can be reached at.
+This is usually the FQDN.

 ##### `node_name`

-The name of the node manage.
-Synonomous with `name`.
+The name of the node managed.
+Synonymous with `name`.
 Defaults to the value of `name`.
-I'm not sure why both exist - name is actually only used to identify the Puppet resource, but the `node` parameter value is what gets translated into `wsadmin` arguments.
+I'm not sure why both exist --- name is actually only used to identify the Puppet resource, but the `node` parameter value is what gets translated into `wsadmin` arguments.
+TODO: Bryan, halp?

 ##### `os`

 Required.
 The Operating System of the node you're adding.

-Valid values are: `linux` and `aix`
+Valid values are: `linux` and `aix`.

-Defaults to `linux`
+Defaults to `linux`.

 ##### `cell`

 The cell that this node should belong to.
 This has no influence over the `wsadmin` command, but is used for instances where exported/collected resources are used.
 For example, if an IHS server _exports_ a `websphere_node` resource and a DMGR collects it, it should collect based on the cell it's managing.

 ##### `dmgr_profile`

 Required.
 The name of the DMGR profile to create this node under.

-Examples: `PROFILE_DMGR_01` or `dmgrProfile01`
+Examples: `PROFILE_DMGR_01` or `dmgrProfile01`.

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `dmgr_profile` can be found.
-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `dmgr_host`

 The DMGR host to add this node to.

 This is required if you're exporting the node for a DMGR to collect.
 Otherwise, it's optional.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `wsadmin_user`